Personal Protective Equipment in Chemistry

 Conclusion

-PPE is an essential part of working in a chemistry laboratory.
-By choosing the right PPE and wearing it properly, workers can protect themselves from the hazards associated with chemistry experiments.
+PPE is essential in chemistry labs.
+By choosing and using the right PPE, workers can protect themselves from experiment-related hazards.